8

 Bluetooth speakers- you can sync your phone to the bluetooth speakers and listen to your music wirelessly through the treadmill.
 Comes in handy for folks who don’t own headphones (or don’t like having something in their ears while they work out).

-Chest strap compatible- you can sync a chest strap heart rate monitor up to the treadmill via bluetooth for more accurate heart rate tracking.
+Heart rate monitor compatible- you can sync a chest strap heart rate monitor up to the treadmill via bluetooth for more accurate heart rate tracking.

 One touch speed/incline settings- this feature makes it easy to change your speed and incline settings rapidly during your workouts (comes in handy when doing those streaming workouts where you may be doing interval training).